AdaCore/spark2014/lrm/source/statements.rst

 .. centered:: **Legality Rules**

+The following constructs are said to be "restricted to loops":

+* A Loop_Invariant pragma;
+* A Loop_Variant pragma;
+* A block_statement whose sequence_of_statements (immediately) includes a
+  construct which is restricted to loops.

-A Loop_Invariant pragma shall occur immmediately within the sequence_of_statements of a loop_statement.
+A construct which is restricted to loops shall occur immediately within the sequence_of_statements of either a loop_statement or a block_statement.

-A Loop_Variant pragma shall occur immediately within the sequence_of_statements of a loop statement.
+[Roughly speaking, a Loop_Invariant or Loop_Variant pragma must occur immediately within a loop statement except that intervening block statements are ignored for purposes of this rule.]

 The expression of a loop_variant_item is expected to be of any discrete type.